ryboe/CSS3/CONTRIBUTING.md

 ## Submit a pull request

-It would be awesome to have more people dive into these regular expressions with me!
+It would be awesome to have more people dive into these regular expressions with us!
 You should probably open an issue first before writing any code though.

 ## Setup a dev environment